-Proper nutrition, regular exercise and reducing your sugar intake might be a better option than testing for Gestational Diabetes.
-Until the controversy over this test is resolved and a more scientific test can be offered to pregnant women, the glucose tolerance test is given at 28 weeks gestational age unless you decide to refuse it.
+Proper nutrition, regular exercise and reducing your sugar intake might be a better option than testing for Gestational Diabetes, which is controversial.
+Unless you decline, the glucose tolerance test is given at 28 weeks gestational age.
 If you don't have a risk factor for diabetes, ask your care provider what happens if you test positive - perhaps his or her answer is the advice you should be following now.
-Besides, are you aware of the ingredients (and risk factors) of the bright orange Glucola that they want you to ingest for the test?
+Besides, are you aware of the ingredients (and risk factors) of the Glucola that they want you to ingest for the test?

-Group Beta Strep (GBS) Test and Treatment Options
+Group Beta Strep (GBS) Testing and Treatment Options

-Be aware that vaginal exams do not determine when labor will begin but they do introduce bacteria, cause bleeding and cramping and a risk of premature rupture of the membranes, which could force an induction if labor doesn't begin within 24 hours.
-Once a client called me in tears stating that during an exam, her OB "stripped her membranes" without her permission "to get things going".
-Ouch!
+Around your 39th week of pregnancy, your OB or midwife will offer or expect you to have a vaginal exam.
+You may decline.
+Be aware vaginal exams do not determine when labor will begin but will introduce bacteria, may cause bleeding and cramping, and puts you at risk of premature rupture of the membranes, which could force an induction if labor doesn't begin within 24 hours.

 Unless you are in labor or about to be induced, knowing your dilation or effacement is not helpful.
 Many clients experience the early stage of labor for days (even weeks) or are a few centimeters dilated without contractions and it doesn't amount to much.
 Bottom line is: it may hurt, cause issues, and isn't helpful so why endure this highly inaccurate assessment?

 In this video, you will learn:

 - The results from the two randomized trials on cervical checks at the end of pregnancy

 - The potential benefits and potential harms of prenatal cervical checks

 - How to handle a situation if your doctor traditionally does vaginal exams at the end of pregnancy, but you don’t want one for whatever reason